Lingo app hero 2.png

 iii) Competing (and sometimes, conflicting) priorities of each team: while the design team was solving for seamless UX, the engineering team was solving for build feasibility, and the science team was solving for precise representation of glucose science

-In addition to the app, we designed an e-commerce site for the marketing and sale of the app.
+In addition to the app, I supported the design of an e-commerce site for the marketing and sale of the app.
 We worked closely with the go-to-market teams to define the pricing and subscription model and tested the “customer voice” with users.
 What we found was that users wanted to i) be assured that the actual installing of the CGM on their arms would be pain-free, ii) understand the health implications of monitoring their glucose and iii) receive coaching and advice to improve their overall lifestyles.
 We tailored the messaging on the e-commerce site to cater to the needs of our users.

-As this was our client’s first consumer product, we had to built a scalable and responsive design system from to work across native app and a mobile-responsive website.
+I built a scalable and responsive design system from scratch to work across native app, a mobile-responsive website and our physical product and marketing materials.